DmitriySemenov/SDCE_Project2_Advanced-Lane-Lines/README.md

 result = cv2.addWeighted(undist, 1, newwarp, 0.3, 0)
 ```

-The polygon image is then combined with undistorted image for the final output.
+The polygon's image is then combined with undistorted image for the final output.

 Information about lane curvature radius and vehicle's center offset from the middle of the lane is also drawn on the final image using `draw_data()` function found in the [ninth code cell](AdvancedLaneLineDetection.ipynb#DrawData) of the notebook.
 It uses OpenCV's `putText()` function.